-This course is a review of fire chemistry, equipment and manpower, basic fire fighting tactics and
+This course is a review of fire chemistry, equipment and manpower, basic fire fighting tactics and strategy, methods of attack and pre-planning fire problems.

 FSC 210.
 BUILDING CONSTRUCTION FOR THE FIRE SERVICE.
 3 hrs.

 This course highlights and assesses the problems and hazards to fire personnel when a building is attacked by fire or is under stress from other factors dealing with collapse.